+ACCT 320 - Accounting-Healthcare Managmnt 3 credit hours.
+This course is geared towards the student or healthcare manager who needs a basic grounding in financial accounting and analysis within health care organizations.
+Information on how financial statements are prepared and used in health care organizations is emphasized.

+ACCT 325 - Quick Books Online for Acct 3 credit hours.
+Using the Quick Books online version, this course covers how to setup a client file, enter transactions, and prepare financial statements using Quick Books.
+It also demonstrates how to process payroll, do budgeting, and create various reports as needed.
+Students use the textbook as a guide to using the Quick Books software.
+The students also receive Quick Books software access for 5 months.
+They use the software extensively in the course.
+After taking this course a student would be prepared to take the Quick Books certification exam.

-ACCT 361 - Intermediate Accounting I 3 credit hours.
+- ACCT 361 Intermediate Accounting I 3 credit hours.
 This course expands and broadens the accounting concepts and principles developed in previous accounting courses.
 The course considers the conceptual framework underlying the financial statements and focuses on the recognition and measurement of income, assets, and liabilities.
-Prerequisite: ACCT 211, junior standing.

-ACCT 362 - Intermediate Accounting II 3 credit hours.
+Prerequisite: ACCT 211, junior standing. - ACCT 362 Intermediate Accounting II 3 credit hours.
 The continuation of the accounting principles and concepts discussed in Intermediate I. Major emphasis is on debt financing, equity financing, investments in debt securities and equity securities, leasing, employee compensation and pensions, and earnings per share.
-Prerequisite: ACCT 361, junior standing.

-ACCT 371 - Personal Income Tax 3 credit hours.
+Prerequisite: ACCT 361, junior standing. - ACCT 371 Personal Income Tax 3 credit hours.
 The importance of income taxation relating to individual decisions and the need for tax research and planning is emphasized.
 This course covers preparation of individual returns with detailed analysis of the underlying tax concepts.
-Prerequisite: ACCT 211, junior standing.(Offered Fall, every year)

-ACCT 372 - Cost Accounting 3 credit hours.
+Prerequisite: ACCT 211, junior standing.(Offered Fall, every year) - ACCT 372 Cost Accounting 3 credit hours.
 Analysis of cost behavior, cost-profit volume analysis, budgeting, job order and process cost systems, standard costs and cost control.
 Quantitative methods and behavioral developments are applied to cost accounting data.
 The objective is improvement of the quality of the cost information provided for managerial decision making.
-Prerequisite: ACCT 212, ECON 201, junior standing.

-ACCT 400 - Special Topics 3 credit hours.
+Prerequisite: ACCT 212, ECON 201, junior standing. - ACCT 400 Special Topics 3 credit hours.
 This course details major issues in the field of accountancy with primary topics changing from semester to semester.
 Prerequisite: 6 hours of accounting coursework.
-May be taken more than once for credit.

-ACCT 441 - Auditing Theory and Practice 3 credit hours.
+May be taken more than once for credit. - ACCT 441 Auditing Theory and Practice 3 credit hours.
 Current auditing practices and objectives of independent accounting firms examined in detail.
 Particular emphasis placed on auditing theory and procedures and the ethical and legal responsibilities of auditing.
-Prerequisite: ACCT 362 either previously or concurrently.

-ACCT 450 - Independent Study 1 to 4 credit hours.
+Prerequisite: ACCT 362 either previously or concurrently. - ACCT 450 Independent Study 1 to 4 credit hours.
 Academic inquiry into an area not covered in any established course, and carried on outside the usual instructor/classroom setting.
-Approved Plan of Study required.

-ACCT 460 - Seminar in Accountancy 3 credit hours.
+Approved Plan of Study required. - ACCT 460 Seminar in Accountancy 3 credit hours.
 The seminar in accounting examines major contemporary issues in the field.
 Issues covered may include topics such as taxes, financial accounting theory, C.M.A and C.P.A problems, or international accounting problems.
 Students are responsible for presenting, discussing, and writing about ideas expressed in the professional literature.
-Prerequisite: 6 hours of accounting coursework.

-ACCT 462 - Advanced Accounting 3 credit hours.
+Prerequisite: 6 hours of accounting coursework. - ACCT 462 Advanced Accounting 3 credit hours.
 An advanced course in the theory of financial accounting with heavy emphasis on special problem areas in accounting such as partnership accounting, home office and branch accounting, mergers and acquisitions, consolidated statements, bankruptcy, estates and trusts, fund accounting and international accounting problems.
 The current pronouncement of the major authoritative bodies reviewed and illustrated.
 Prerequisite: ACCT 362.